Where is the Simola Hill?

 Spectators in passenger cars:

-Should there be rain and adverse conditions, we are encouraging passenger cars to make use of the shuttle service from Cruise Café, 1 Remembrance Avenue in Waterfront Drive.
+Should there be rain and adverse conditions, we encourage passenger cars to make use of the shuttle service from the Knysna High School Sports field, in Trotter Street.
 The shuttles will run directly to the ticket gates.
 The cost is R25 return per person.

 Spectators in 4×4’s:

-4×4’s are welcome to park in any conditions.
-Turn off N2 at “Simola Eastford” robot.
+4×4’s are welcome to park in the Public Parking area close to the event in any conditions.
+Turn off the N2 at “Simola Eastford” robot.
 Follow Jaguar Simola Hillclimb signs to the entrance of the parking area.

 Where can I buy tickets?